 Have ever had your car, truck, or ATV stuck in the mud?
-This not rare around the Prescott area, especially if you are on a dirt road or trail during the monsoon season.
-Getting unstuck from mud is both an art and a science.
-If you are ever stuck in this condition (pun intended), here are seven steps to take.
+This is not rare around Crown King, Black Canyon City, Dewey, Prescott and surrounding areas, especially if you are on a dirt road or trail during the monsoon season.
+Getting unstuck from the mud can be difficult but if you ever find yourself in this situation here are seven steps to take.

 7 Steps to Take if Your Car is Stuck in the Mud